ChrstphrHll/npc_gen/students/Edyrm Iolas.md

   int: 14
   str: 10
   wis: 11
-track: Diplomacy
-trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
-trait1: Seraphic
-trait2: Unpolished
 year: 2
+guild: Burk
+partyID: 57
 ---
 # Edyrm Iolas
 ---
 ### Description
 - 2nd year Half-Elf Artificer in Burk
-- wavy strawberry blond hair that's parted to the right, Pale Green eyes, and Light Tan skin
+- wavy strawberry blond hair that's parted to the right, Hazel eyes, and Light Tan skin
 - Is Seraphic and Unpolished, and has Might as their ideal

 ### Organizations